Ananda Sambada

 Svayambhu Maharaja was born in a ksatriya family on 17 December 1935 as Subhas Chandra Nayak in the Orissan village Garaam.
 Subhas attended school in the nearby town of Kujanga.
 A teacher in one of his fourth grade classes was an effulgent Vaishnava only five years older than Subhas.
 This young teacher was named Braja Bandhu Manik.
 Subhas found Braja Bandhu to be a sober serious person, very dedicated to reading Vaishnava literature, chanting the Hare Krishna mantra, and worshiping his family deity of Sri Sri Radha Gopal Jiu.
 Braja Bandhu was his teacher from the 4th to the 7th grades.
 At that time he didn’t know that his tutor would one day become known as Gour Govinda Swami Maharaja and would become Subhas’ spiritual master.

-Kalakantha prabhu was an early, dedicated, and learned disciple of Guru Maharaja, and was given several responsibilities by him.
+Sri Kalakantha das prabhu was an early, dedicated, and learned disciple of Guru Maharaja, and was given several responsibilities by His Divine Grace.
 He was only interested in Guru Maharaja's seva, to the extent that he voluntarily lived the life of a pauper, totally disregarding, and disinterested in, his own bodily needs.
+Prabhu is listed as Srila Gurudeva's 3rd disciple, and took initiation in March 1985.
+He was previously known as Karunakar Das and was a Government officer.
+He first came to Iskcon in the year 1980.
+Prabhu's wife is Swayambhu Swami's daughter, Srimati Subarna Manjari devi dasi.

 He composed the Gour Govinda Swami Carita, a book in Bengali verse about the life of Srila Gour Govinda Swami.
 The first chapter of this book is the sanskrit language Gour Govinda Swamyastakam, which you can find below.